foxstride/starfield-modding/Starborn Skill Tree/Starborn Skill Tree/Modified Elements/Main Top Level Frames.md

 Add ~955 to H value for Move Transforms for gaps between Skill tabs

+Frame 1
+- Copy PlaceObject 2 157 Depth 277 and rename to SkillTab6
+- Set Depth to 300

 ### Movement groups
 Starts on Tech, then the tabs move left or right to another SkillTab RightTo2 -> Move right to SkillTab2 (Science)